On this page

 Shelves in these rooms can be assigned to graduate students who want to leave library books for their research.
 These are assigned for an academic year, and expire on September 30th.
-Any library books kept on the shelf must be checked out to the shelf at the Circulation Desk.
+Any library books kept on the shelf must be checked out to the shelf at the Loans & Returns desk.

 To ensure a quiet study environment for all users of the rooms, no group discussions are permitted in the enclosed areas.

 In the Webster Library, food is permitted only in the kitchen beside the graduate students' lounge.
 In the Vanier Library, food is not permitted in graduate study rooms.